RoBro92/SmartRV-TankPro/README.md

 ## How to build / fabricate
 - **Hardware:** Use the outputs in `hardware/fabrication/` to order PCBs/assembly from your board house (e.g., JLCPCB).
 Mechanical models live in `hardware/mechanical/`.
 Editable schematic/PCB sources will be published in `hardware/design/` in a future OSHW release.
-- **Firmware:** Install ESPHome, add Wi‑Fi credentials to `firmware/src/controller/water-tank-module-v3.yaml`, connect the ESP32-C3 over USB-C, and run `esphome run firmware/src/controller/water-tank-module-v3.yaml` to compile and flash.
+- **Firmware (ESPHome):** Install ESPHome, connect the ESP32-C3 over USB-C, and run `esphome run firmware/src/controller/tankpro.yaml` to compile and flash.
+On first boot the device exposes `SmartRV-TankPro-Setup` (password `changeme`) for captive-portal provisioning; then adopt in ESPHome/Home Assistant.
 Wiring guidance is in `docs/wiring-and-installation.md`.

 ## Documentation
 - `docs/overview-v3.md`